 No. You must arrive in time for Orientation, one week before semester begins.
 Please refer to Curtin Orientation for more details.

 I applied for the Master of Commerce course.
 Why have I have been offered the Postgraduate Diploma in Business course leading to the Master of Commerce course instead?

 For certain master programs, the postgraduate diploma course represents the first stage of the master course.
 Entry into the master course will be dependent upon the successful completion of the postgraduate course with a Course Weighted Average of at least 70% for all units completed within the postgraduate diploma course.
 A postgraduate diploma leading to a master does not alter or lengthen the duration of the total program.

 If you wish to study an undergraduate course in Semester 1 you must apply through TISC (Tertiary Institution Service Centre).

 For application deadlines, please check the TISC website.
 Some courses have a mid-year intake and you can apply for entry directly to the relevant faculty.

-For further information on how to apply, please visit the Future Students website.
+For further information on how to apply, please visit our How to Apply website.